caitlinfriesen/cv/README.md

 • grant and proposal writing • research methodology • data management and analysis • statistical analysis •
 **Field Techniques:** animal handling experience (with Animal Safety Certification), and experience seining, netting, trapping, and electro-fishing
 **Laboratory Techniques:** gel electrophoresis, western blotting, radioactive bioassay, ELISA, qPCR, RNA and protein extraction, and other biochemical analyses
-**Computer Techniques:** Excel, Word, PowerPoint, Adobe Photoshop, R, Python, GitHub
+**Computer Techniques:** Excel, Word, PowerPoint, Adobe Photoshop, Adobe Illustrator, Adobe InDesign, R, Python, GitHub
-**Teaching Techniques:** experience with Blackboard and other management systems while teaching laboratory and discussion sessions
+**Teaching Techniques:** experience with Blackboard, Canvas, and other management systems while teaching laboratory and discussion sessions

 ## Presentations
+**Friesen CN**, Hofmann HA.
+"Causes and consequences of individual variation in social groups".
+9th International Congress of Neuroendocrinology, July 17, 2018 (PhD work)

+**Friesen CN**, Hofmann HA.
+"Dudes and broods: An integrative approach to individual variation".
+Brain, Behavior, and Evolution Seminar, April 27, 2018 (PhD work)

+**Friesen CN**.
+"What it means to be a scientist".
+Science Under the Stars, Sept 14, 2017 (PhD work)

 **Friesen CN**, Ramsey ME, Cummings ME.
 "Differential sensitivity of opsin expression to estrogen manipulation in two poeciliid freshwater fishes".
 Evolution Conference, June 20, 2016 (PhD work)

 **Friesen CN**, Cummings ME. " Tune in to see: The impact of sex steroids on visually-mediated mate choice in Poeciliids".
 Graduate Seminar in Physiology and Behavior, Dec 5, 2014 (PhD work)